 Metals containing lead other than as an impurity, or coated with lead-bearing materials;

 Metals coated with mercury-bearing materials.

-Employees performing hot work in confined or enclosed spaces involving beryllium-containing base or filler metals shall be protected by local exhaust ventilation and wear supplied air respirators or self-contained breathing apparatus, in accordance with the requirement of 1910.134.
+Employees performing hot work in confined or enclosed spaces involving beryllium-containing base or filler metals shall be protected by local exhaust ventilation and wear supplied air respirators or self-contained breathing apparatus, in accordance with the requirements of § 1910.134.

-The employer shall ensure that employees performing hot work in the open air that involves any of the metals listed in paragraphs (f)(3)(i) and (f)(3)(ii) of this section shall be protected by respirators in accordance with the requirement of 1910.134, and those working on beryllium-containing base or filler metals shall be protected by supplied air respirators, in accordance with the requirements of 1910.134.
+The employer shall ensure that employees performing hot work in the open air that involves any of the metals listed in paragraphs (f)(3)(i) and (f)(3)(ii) of this section shall be protected by respirators in accordance with the requirements of § 1910.134, and those working on beryllium-containing base or filler metals shall be protected by supplied air respirators, in accordance with the requirements of § 1910.134.

 Any employee exposed to the same atmosphere as the welder or burner shall be protected by the same type of respiratory and other protective equipment as that worn by the welder or burner.

 Inert-gas metal-arc welding.
-Employees shall not engage in and shall not be exposed to the inert-gas metal, welding process unless the following precautions are taken:
+Employees shall not engage in and shall not be exposed to the inert-gas metal-arc welding process unless the following precautions are taken:

 Chlorinated solvents shall not be used within 200 feet (61 m) of the exposed arc.
 Surfaces prepared with chlorinated solvents shall be thoroughly dry before welding is performed on them.